maryamyazdi/maryamyazdi/README.md

-- 👋 Hi, I’m Maryam Yazdi.

-- 👀 I’m interested in new computer technologies, software engineering and coding!
+-  interested in new computer technologies, software engineering and coding!

 <!---